Active Shooter/ Workplace Violence

 - Type III involves a violent act or threat of violence by a current or former employee, supervisor, manager, or another person who has some employment related involvement such as an employee’s spouse or lover, an employee’s relative or friend, or another person who has a dispute with one of our employees.
 This is the most common threat.

-All incidents of aggressive behavior, such as pushing, threatening, etc., with or without injury, must be reported to Security immediately: 305-243-6000 .
+All incidents of aggressive behavior, such as pushing, threatening, etc., with or without injury, must be reported to Public Safety immediately: 305-243-6000 .

 It is recognized that to maintain a safe, healthy and secure workplace there must be open, two-way communication between all employees, including managers and supervisors.

-Awareness and cooperation of security, management, supervisors, and all other employees is critical to the reduction of the threat of violence.
-Although physical barriers, alarm systems, uniformed security officers and other restrictions on building access are in place to supplement that awareness, it is the human element of any program that determines its success.
+Awareness and cooperation of public safety, management, supervisors, and all other employees is critical to the reduction of the threat of violence.
+Although physical barriers, alarm systems, uniformed public safety officers and other restrictions on building access are in place to supplement that awareness, it is the human element of any program that determines its success.

 All employees, including supervisors and managers, must follow good work practices designed to make the workplace more secure.